-- a.
-Provide an overview of the competitive environment (current and anticipated) and how the envisioned product will compete in the marketplace. - b.
-Analyze the strengths and weaknesses of the proposed product compared to current and potential future products, including any significant improvements over the current SOC such as a better safety profile, reduced costs, improved compliance, and improved convenience.
+Provide an overview of the competitive environment (current and anticipated) and how the envisioned product will compete in the marketplace.
+Detail how the clinical utility (efficacy, safety, cost, etc) of this therapy compares with current SOC and forecast for potential future therapies.
 A clear delineation of competitive advantages, including supporting summary data, is important.